 At the conference “Jews and Judaism in Dance” at the Joyce Theater in 1986, Anna Sokolow was celebrated as a prime mover in the dance world.
-Her work has been kept alive through the Player’s Project, directed by John and Lorry May.
-Sokolow has dedicated her works to such diverse people as Isadora Duncan, Anne Frank, Louis Horst, Langston Hughes, Franz Kafka, Golda Meir, Nijinsky, Bishop Pike, Alexander Scriabin, Hanna Szenes, and her parents.
+Her work has been kept in repertory by Jim May’s company Anna Sokolow’s Player’s Project and Lorry May’s organization Sokolow Dance Foundation.
+Other entities, such as Dakshina/Daniel Phoenix Singh Dance Company, and numerous university dance departments, regular perform her repertory.
+Sokolow dedicated her works to such diverse people as Isadora Duncan, Anne Frank, Louis Horst, Langston Hughes, Franz Kafka, Golda Meir, Nijinsky, Bishop Pike, Alexander Scriabin, Hannah Szenes, and her parents.
 She gave dance and theater a heroism and passion exemplified by those she honors.

 Anna Sokolow died in New York City on March 29, 2000.